 Find out how to deal with the lack of IT talents without compromising project delivery.

-Step 5: Mobile App Testing
+TALK TO USStep 5: Mobile App Testing

-Functionality.
-This is when you check the features of your application and ensure that everything works well.
+- Functionality: This is when you check the features of your application and ensure that everything works well.

-Performance.
-During performance testing, you’ll need to pay attention to your app’s responsiveness and how it handles an increase in concurrent users.
+- Performance: During performance testing, you’ll need to pay attention to your app’s responsiveness and how it handles an increase in concurrent users.

+- Security: When building enterprise solutions like mobile insurance apps and healthcare applications, which operate in highly regulated industries, data protection is of utmost importance.
 Yet, consumer apps must also instill confidence in users.
 So, before moving on to the next testing step, check that your app adheres to all security standards and that there aren’t any loopholes in your system.

-Platform and Device.
-With new mobile devices coming to market yearly and operating systems updating monthly, it’s important for your application to stay on top of compatibility.
+- Platform and device: With new mobile devices coming to market yearly and operating systems updating monthly, it’s important for your application to stay on top of compatibility.
 Hence, it has to be tested on various devices or simulators.

-Extended Review.
-Before proceeding to deployment, it’s a good idea to test your application with its actual final users.
-Whether you arrange a focus group or do a beta launch of your app — the key thing is to collect as much feedback as possible.
+- Extended review: Before proceeding to deployment, it’s a good idea to test your application with its actual final users.
+Whether you arrange a focus group or do a beta launch of your app, the key thing is to collect as much feedback as possible.

 Step 6: Deployment

 When you’re finally ready to deploy your app, you’ll have to go through different distribution models depending on the platform you were developing for.
+Well, in the mobile app development lifecycle, this is a deployment stage.

 The mobile application deployment strategy to follow is quite simple.
 You’ll either need to submit your application to Apple’s App Store or Google’s Play Store or go for private distribution.